gitter-badger/socket.io.users/README.md

 # socket.io.users

 This is a node js module for socket.io applications.
-One user per client.
-User means new tab, new browser window but same machine.
 This module finds and manages which socket is from who and visa versa.
+One user per person.
+User means: Unlimited (new) browser tabs/windows but same machine.
+OR You can pass custom authorized id and have one user with it's sockets per group of different machines.
 Make use of the middleware or the standalone server.

 ## Installation